 Size: 1 to 10 feet tall; 1 to 3 feet wide

 Growing conditions: Medium to bright light; 60-75 degrees F.; allow the soil surface to dry between watering

 If you want a plant that performs like—and even resembles—an artificial one, check out the ZZ plant.
 Dark-green, shiny leaves grow across each stalk from each other.
 It gets its common name from the initials of its botanical name, Zamioculcas zamiifolia.
 Because it grows with an underground storage unit, the ZZ plant can store water and go long periods of time without watering.
 It grows best in medium to bright light but can tolerate low light situations.
 In the bedroom, plant a ZZ inside a container that complements your decor.

 Size: 2 to 3 feet tall and wide

 Growing Conditions: Low to bright light; 60-75 degrees F.; let the soil dry out between waterings

 Who needs dresser drawer sachets when you have a houseplant with a wonderful aroma?
-Relatives of the ordinary household geranium, scented geranium flowers less frequently but make up for it with its leaf fragrance, which comes in an astounding array of scents: apricot, rose, nutmeg, cinnamon, lemon, mint, pineapple, ginger, lime, coconut, chocolate, and more.
+Relatives of the ordinary household geranium, the scented geranium flowers less frequently but makes up for it with its leaf fragrance, which comes in an astounding array of scents: apricot, rose, nutmeg, cinnamon, lemon, mint, pineapple, ginger, lime, coconut, chocolate, and more.
 It prefers warm, sunny, dry conditions, so grow it in fairly high light.
 Remove any faded flowers or leaves.
 Pinching stems creates a bushier plant.